 Ko Pahyan, Ko Pahyang and Ko Huyong islands are closed to the public due to the turtle hatching protection program and reef conservation.
 Although fishing is forbidden around the national park, fishing boats are constantly seen here.

-As an independent traveller, you can make use of long-tail boats to explore some of the other islands
+As an independent traveller, you can make use of long-tail boats to explore some of the other islands and different coral reefs.

 Should you wish to stay overnight in one of only a few bungalows on Ko Miang island for a day or two, you can always make use of the same boats for your return transfer.
 Advance booking is essential for this accommodation and can be arranged at the national park office near Thap Luma Pier.

 Another excellent alternative which will allow you to view the best reefs away from the crowds before and after their package tour ends, is that some sleeping arrangements can be accommodated with live-aboard diving and snorkeling trips.